 SIS graduate semester abroad programs provide current students with the unique opportunity to earn AU credit while studying at a partner institution.
-Students spend one semester taking courses alongside their international counterparts and are fully integrated in student life at the host campus.
+Students spend one semester taking courses at the host institution and are fully integrated in student life at the host campus.
 Students who attend these programs find that the coursework and research done abroad complements their AU degrees and enriches their knowledge in a regional or functional concentration.

 How the programs work:

 Students register for AU/SIS exchange credit for the semester in which they will be studying at the partner institution.
 These exchange credits typically cover coursework only; research and/or internship credit will be registered under normal AU guidelines.